monstagorilla/VA/README.md

 ## VA

 VA is the acronym for Virtual Acoustics, the generation of sound based on computation, simulation and reproduction.
-The main goal is to support those who want to create and design a audio-visual Virtual Reality.
+The main goal is to support those who want to create and design audio-visual Virtual Reality.
 VA provides acoustics applications with real-time capability that can be controlled by a network interface.

 This project includes *C++ libraries*, *bindings* to other programming and scripting languages as well as *applications* for real-time auralization.